near/docs/docs/evm/evm-simple.md

 1. `getAdopters()` — returns an array of 16 Ethereum addresses corresponding to 16 pets that are either adopted or need to be adopted.
 For example, when a user adopts the first pet, we can expect the value returned from this function to have their Ethereum address as the first of 16 items in the array returned.
 If a pet has not been adopted, the <a href="https://ethereum.org/en/glossary/#zero-address" target="_blank">zero address</a> is used.
 This function is read-only.
 2. `adopt(uint petId)` — this assigns the adoption of a pet to the Ethereum address that sent the transaction, mutating (modifying) state.

 This project uses two npm packages: <a href="https://www.npmjs.com/package/web3-eth-contract" target="_blank">web3-eth-contract</a> and <a href="https://www.npmjs.com/package/near-web3-provider" target="_blank">near-web3-provider</a>.
-The former is a common dependency in the Web3 world, which plays nicely with the latter package described <a href="/docs/evm/near-web3-provider" target="_blank">in detail here</a>.
+The former is a common dependency in the Web3 world, which plays nicely with the latter package described [in detail here](/docs/evm/near-web3-provider).

 The entire file is 42 lines and newcomer-friendly.
 In the below screenshot, the function `callEvm` is collapsed for readability.
 The last line of the file calls `start`, which will send two NEAR betanet account names to `callEvm`.